 When Can We Finish X Number of Tasks?

-Predicting when can you expect a specific number of tasks to be completed is of no lesser importance in Lean project management.
+Forecasting when can you expect a specific number of tasks to be completed is of no lesser importance in Lean management.
 As mentioned earlier, the simulation can be run to show you precisely this kind of data.
 The mechanism is the same, but instead of showing you how many work items you are to expect by a date of your choice, here the simulation tells you how fast you are likely to finish a specific number of tasks on your Kanban board.

 This can be especially useful when you are running a portfolio Kanban, have already broken down your work into a precise number of tasks, and wish to know when can you realistically expect your team to be done with them.